Levi Strauss & Co. (NYSE:LEVI) Issues FY 2021 Earnings Guidance

 Levi Strauss & Co.
-(NYSE:LEVI) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $1.290-$1.330 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.150.
+(NYSE:LEVI) updated its FY 2021 earnings guidance on Thursday.
+The company provided EPS guidance of $1.290-$1.330 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.150.
 The company issued revenue guidance of -.

-Levi Strauss & Co.
-(NYSE:LEVI) last posted its quarterly earnings results on Wednesday, July 7th.
-The blue-jean maker reported $0.23 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.09 by $0.14.
-The firm had revenue of $1.28 billion for the quarter, compared to analyst estimates of $1.21 billion.
-Levi Strauss & Co. had a net margin of 5.78% and a return on equity of 25.98%.
-The firm’s quarterly revenue was up 156.5% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted ($0.48) earnings per share.
-As a group, equities research analysts expect that Levi Strauss & Co. will post 1.34 EPS for the current year.

-A number of analysts have commented on the stock.
-Citigroup upped their price objective on shares of Levi Strauss & Co. from $29.00 to $32.00 and gave the company a buy rating in a research note on Friday, July 9th.
-The Goldman Sachs Group assumed coverage on shares of Levi Strauss & Co. in a research note on Wednesday.
-They issued a buy rating and a $36.00 price objective for the company.
-Zacks Investment Research raised shares of Levi Strauss & Co. from a hold rating to a strong-buy rating and set a $32.00 target price on the stock in a research note on Saturday, July 3rd.
-JPMorgan Chase & Co. raised their target price on Levi Strauss & Co. from $34.00 to $35.00 and gave the stock an overweight rating in a research report on Friday, July 9th.
-Finally, Morgan Stanley increased their price objective on Levi Strauss & Co. from $28.00 to $36.00 and gave the stock an overweight rating in a research note on Monday, July 12th.
-Ten investment analysts have rated the stock with a buy rating and one has issued a strong buy rating to the stock.
-Levi Strauss & Co. presently has an average rating of Buy and an average target price of $32.45.
+Several research firms have commented on LEVI.
+Citigroup boosted their price objective on Levi Strauss & Co. from $29.00 to $32.00 and gave the stock a buy rating in a research note on Friday, July 9th.
+JPMorgan Chase & Co. boosted their target price on Levi Strauss & Co. from $34.00 to $35.00 and gave the stock an overweight rating in a report on Friday, July 9th.
+Evercore ISI boosted their target price on Levi Strauss & Co. from $36.00 to $40.00 and gave the stock an outperform rating in a report on Friday, July 9th. boosted their target price on Levi Strauss & Co. from $29.00 to $32.00 and gave the stock a buy rating in a report on Friday, July 9th.
+Finally, Telsey Advisory Group upped their price objective on Levi Strauss & Co. from $32.00 to $34.00 and gave the company an outperform rating in a report on Friday, July 9th.
+Ten equities research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company’s stock.
+Levi Strauss & Co. presently has a consensus rating of Buy and a consensus price target of $32.45.

 Levi Strauss & Co.
 Company Profile